AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 >
 >Store persistence uses either browser storage or cookies (the `SessionPersistence` cookie).
 Browser storage is more common.
 >
 >When the browser is closed and reopened, a session store can be loaded with the values from a persisted store.
-Clearing the browser cache is then needed to remove the old values.
+Clearing the browser cache is necessary to remove the old values.

 ### Context Store Components {#context-store-components}